mtn/ostep-notes/sources/memory_virtualization.md

 managed memory.

-As we consider ways to minimize _external fragmentation_, we'll assume for simplicity that _compaction_ isn't possible, and that the managed memory reason is a contiguous section of memory.
+As we consider ways to minimize _external fragmentation_, we'll assume for simplicity that _compaction_ isn't possible, and that the managed memory region is a contiguous section of memory.

 ### Low-level Mechanisms